Adikumaw/trading_strategy_finder/scripts/silver_data_readme.md

 2.  **Step 2: Generate an `outcomes` Dataset:**
     -   It finds the corresponding `bronze_data` file.
     -   It reads the massive trade simulation file in memory-efficient chunks.
-    -   It **filters** these trades, keeping only those whose `entry_time` occurs on or after the first available timestamp in the `features` dataset.
-This synchronizes the two files.
+    -   For each trade, it **enriches** it by calculating dozens of **new positioning features** (e.g., the distance from the SL/TP to key indicators).
-    -   It saves the filtered trade results to `silver_data/outcomes/`.
+    -   It saves the final enriched trade results to `silver_data/outcomes/`.

 This creates a powerful **one-to-many relationship**, where the `time` column in the `features` file acts as a unique key to link one set of market conditions to the many possible trade outcomes in the `outcomes` file.